 Know your triggers

 Thanks to modern technology it can be easy to become overloaded and overwhelmed.
-Try to limit how much news you follow if you know that can you more anxious or limit your social media use and instead try and do more activities away from your screens.
+Try to limit how much news you follow if you know that can make you more anxious or limit your social media use and instead try and do more activities away from your screens.
 Avoiding light-emitting devices before bed will also help your body wind down and prepare for sleep.

 Make time for yourself